sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 source /data/SBCS-Informatics/zsh_extensions
 ```
 You should find yourself in a helpful shell.
 Have fun.

+What happened was that a new `.bash_profile` was created which launches `zsh`.
+This in turn reads a new `.zshrc` file.

 ### Features

-Prompt directory information - It will show you an abbreviated version of the full path to where you are, giving you better sense of the file system.
+#### Prompt directory information
+`zsh` will show you an abbreviated version of the full path to where you are, giving you better sense of the file system.

 ```
 /data/scratch/btw000/folder1         # pwd - this is the directory
 [btw000@frontend1 folder1]$          # prompt with default bash settings
 btw000@frontend1 /d/s/b/folder1>     # here is how it looks with the new settings
 ```

-Better tab completion - case insensitive tab completion and
+#### Better tab completion
+Case insensitive tab completion and you can tab between the different options.

 ```
 btw977@frontend1 ~> cd /data/sbcs    # pressing TAB twice
 sbcs/                SBCS-ClareLab/       SBCS-EizaguirreLab/  SBCS-GreyLab/        SBCS-LeitchLab/      SBCS-OsmanLab/